 Jamba has been upgraded to use the latest (as of this time 08/2020) VST3 SDK: 3.7.0.
 As a result, you may have to make some changes in your code due to the fact that it is a new version of the SDK.
 For example if you were using Drag’n’Drop features you will need to change your code to use the new APIs.

 Steinberg has removed support for VST2 from the VST3 SDK.
 As a result, you need to tell Jamba where it is located.
 If you are reading this migration guide, it probably means you were using a previous version of Jamba which was using a version of the VST3 SDK containing the VST2 SDK already.
-It was located under <Root VST3 SDK 3.6.9>/VST2.
+It was located under <Root VST3 SDK 3.6.9>/VST2

 So you can either:

-• define the VST2_SDK_ROOT variable in your CMakeLists.txt or provide it on the command line when configuring the project (for example configure.py --vst2 <path to vst2 sdk>)
+or provide it on the command line when configuring the project (for example configure.py --vst2 <path to vst2 sdk>

-If you donwload the latest VST3 SDK zip file (instead of cloning the repository) it does contain a VST2_SDK folder at the root but it is an incomplete VST2 SDK distribution and you need to get an older one (check Requirements section for details).
+folder at the root but it is an incomplete VST2 SDK distribution and you need to get an older one (check Requirements section for details).

 Part of the migration effort, the CMake code has been completely rewritten to be both easier to use and easier to extend/customize.
 As a result, you will need to migrate to the new model.
-The old CMake APIs (jamba_add_vst3plugin, jamba_create_archive, jamba_add_vst3_resource, jamba_gen_vst3_resources, jamba_dev_scripts, jamba_add_test) have all been deprecated and display a warning message as they no longer do anything.
+The old CMake APIs (jamba_add_vst3plugin

-Now you simply use a single API jamba_add_vst_plugin.
+.
 You can check the documentation for more details on the API itself but for the sake of the migration, you simply need to call this single API with various arguments instead of calling the various scattered APIs.

-One quick and easy way to bootstrap the process is to go to Jamba Web Quickstart, generate a blank plugin with your parameters and use the generated CMakeLists.txt as an example.
+One quick and easy way to bootstrap the process is to go to Jamba Web Quickstart, generate a blank plugin with your parameters and use the generated CMakeLists.txt

 Let’s go over each changes:

-• You can safely remove vst369.cmake from your source tree and no longer include it in your CMakeLists.txt: Jamba now takes care of cloning the right repository and it uses the same JAMBA_DOWNLOAD_VSTSDK option to enable or disable it.
-It is still recommended to download the SDK separately and either install it in the default location or provide its location via the VST3_SDK_ROOT path variable.
+option to enable or disable it.
+It is still recommended to download the SDK separately and either install it in the default location or provide its location via the VST3_SDK_ROOT

-• Although you can leave it the way it is, you should provide the ${CMAKE_BINARY_DIR}/generated path to the main API like so (it is cleaner):
+Although you can leave it the way it is, you should provide the ${CMAKE_BINARY_DIR}/generated

 # Generating the version.h header file which contains the plugin version (to make sure it is in sync with the version